Yeongie/Lab04-SingleCycleDatapath2/README.md

 ## Prelab

 You will need to submit several tests for your prelab.
-These must be submitted on ilearn prior to coming to the lab (check online for due dates).
-These tests will each consist of an init.coe, a corresponding .asm file and a processor_tb.v file for each.your test file (init.coe a corresponding .asm file and a processor_tb.v).
+These must be submitted on Gradescope (check online for due dates).
+These tests will each consist of an init.coe, a corresponding .asm file and a [`processor_tb.v`](./processor_tb.v) file for each.
+Your test file (init.coe a corresponding .asm file and a processor_tb.v).
 The tests you should write are:

 **`individualInstructions.asm`**